chef/knife-ec2/README.md

 # A Windows instance via the WinRM protocol -- --ssh-key is still required due to EC2 API operations that need it to grant access to the Windows instance
 # `--spot-price` option lets you specify the spot pricing
 knife ec2 server create -I ami-173d747e -G windows -f m1.medium --user-data ~/your-user-data-file -x '.\a_local_user' -P 'yourpassword' --ssh-key your-public-key-id --spot-price price-in-USD

+# Pass --server-connect-attribute if the machine is in VPC mode
+# Possible values of --server-connect-attribute: private_dns_name, private_ip_address, public_dns_name, public_ip_address
+# If --server-connect-attribute is not specified, then EIP is used as External IP
+knife ec2 server create -I ami-173d747e --ssh-key your-public-key-id --ssh-user ubuntu --bootstrap-protocol ssh --subnet your-subnet --security-group-ids your-security-group-id --associate-public-ip --server-connect-attribute public_ip_address
 ```

 View additional information on configuring Windows images for bootstrap in the documentation for [knife-windows](https://docs.chef.io/plugin_knife_windows.html).